Appreciating the Music in History

 Rise, Shine for Thy Light Has Come, Aaron Douglas

 Modeling their projects on a Langston Hughes-Aaron Douglas collaboration, students learn to write and illustrate a blues poem using an AAB format and contrast and irony.
-They also learn to compose a blues progression and melody employing theme and variation [For more see “How to Write a Blues Poem” and “Structure of the Blues,” The Harlem Renaissance, Supplements, NEXUS]
+They also learn to compose a blues progression and melody employing theme and variation [For more see “How to Write a Blues Poem” and “Structure of the Blues,” in the SUPPLEMENTS menu under The Harlem Renaissance.]

 Recognizing and Replicating Swing Music Composition